openthread/ot-docs/site/en/reference/cli/concepts/coap.md

-# Testing  Connectivity to a Constrained Application Protocol (CoAP) Resource Using the OT CLI
+# Test  Connectivity to a Constrained Application Protocol (CoAP) Resource Using the OT CLI

 OpenThread offers both CoAP server and client functionality, enabling devices to connect to resources on the CoAP server and to observe each resource for